Life Settlements made Easy with Apex

 A Life Settlement is the sale of a life insurance policy in exchange for a lump sum cash payment.

-In a Life Settlement, the settlement amount will be more than the cash surrender value of the policy, but less than the death benefit .
+In Life Settlements, the settlement amount will be more than the cash surrender value of the policy, but less than the death benefit.

 In exchange for the lump sum payment, the seller will no longer be responsible for premiums or have rights to the death benefit .
 The buyer of the policy will assume all aspects of ownership, including future premium payments, as well as the death benefit .